What is an eviction? It is a court process used to remove a tenant renting a room, apartment, house, or mobile home.

 The tenant then has 3 days to file an answer to the eviction complaint.
 This answer should include why the tenant feels that they should not be evicted from the premises.
 If they do not file an answer, then the landlord can proceed by filing an unlawful detainer lawsuit and the default judgment will be in favor of the landlord.
 If you move the tenant’s personal property then they could make a case against you.

-If the judge ends up ruling in favor of the landlord at the eviction trial, then the tenant will be served with an court order of restitution and the eviction process will continue.
+If the judge and court end up ruling in favor of the landlord at the eviction trial, then the tenant will be served with an court order of restitution and the eviction process will continue through Utah legal services.